pingcap/tidb-course-201-lab/workshop/en/lab-01/lab-1-1.md

 ## This lab includes the following tasks:
 + Create TiDB Cloud account
-+ Create a Developer Tier cluster in TiDB Cloud
++ Create a free Developer Tier cluster in the TiDB Cloud
++ Install TiUP command line tool
-+ Create a Playground sandbox on local machine by using TiUP
++ Create a sandbox Playground TiDB cluster on local machine